almibe/multi-page-display/README.md

 To test out run the MultiPageDisplayDemo class once project is checked out & built.

-This project is Licensed under the GPL v2 w/ Classpath Exception, the same license as the OpenJDK project.
+This project is Licensed under the MPL v2 and uses icons from the Google Material icon set.